 4: Interactive Experiences Once you’ve gone beyond the basics and refined your ability to speak conversational Italian, you’ll need to engage in interactive experiences to build your confidence.
 Finding native speakers, tutors, or fellow language learners is essential as you take the next steps in your language learning journey.
 Unscripted conversations where you learn to speak naturally and focus on listening and being understood are the best ways to take learning to speak Italian to the next level.

 Ways to Learn How to Speak Italian With Confidence

 Can you learn to speak Italian in just a few minutes a day?
-It’s possible to memorize some basic Italian phrases and vocabulary in a few minutes, but learning to speak Italian with confidence requires more of an investment.
+It’s possible to memorise some basic Italian phrases and vocabulary in a few minutes, but learning to speak Italian with confidence requires more of an investment.

 Not only do you need to choose a robust language learning program, but you also want to set realistic goals and expectations for your language learning journey.
-Italian, like any language, is best learned in shorter, frequent intervals of study with plenty of time for review and practice.
+Italian, like any language, is best learned in shorter, frequent intervals of study with plenty of time for review and practise.

 Rosetta Stone has over twenty-five years of experience helping language learners speak for themselves with a curriculum that scales naturally towards speaking Italian like a local.
 And while there are no shortcuts to becoming a fluent Italian speaker, there are some things you can do to accelerate your language learning.